 TORRID ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Torrid Holdings, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Torrid Holdings, Inc. (“Torrid” or the “Company”) (NYSE: CURV) in the United States District Court of Southern California on behalf of all persons and entities who purchased or otherwise acquired Torrid securities pursuant to the company's July 2021 IPO, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Torrid Holdings, Inc. ("Torrid" or the "Company") CURV in the United States District Court of Southern California on behalf of all persons and entities who purchased or otherwise acquired Torrid securities pursuant to the company's July 2021 IPO, both dates inclusive (the "Class Period").
 Investors have until January 17, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.